shiplu/mars-rover/README.md

 If the input text is in file `input.txt` then we can get the output (as seen above) by running following python program.

     PYTHONPATH=. python3.7 ui/cli.py input.txt

+The program has many options.
+Please use `--help` to see those options.
+It's also possible to see the output in a ascii based graphical view.

 ### Run unit tests